RBGKew/KewTreeOfLife/README.md

 Baker et al (2021) A comprehensive phylogenomic platform for exploring the angiosperm tree of life (in preparation)
 ```

-<b>Note</b>: In order to draw down the submodules into this repository you need to clone it then update each of the submodules otherwise the submodule folders will remain empty:
+<b>Note</b>: In order to draw down the submodules into this repository you need to clone them, then update each of the submodules otherwise the submodule folders will remain empty:
 ```
 git clone --recurse-submodules https://github.com/RBGKew/KewTreeOfLife.git git submodule update --remote <submodule_repo_name>